Jordan, China To Hold Economic Conference In 2025

-Tabba'a called for intensifying meetings for the two countries' businesspeople and the private sector to present and benefit from investment opportunities, especially in development, service and tourism projects.
+Tabbaa called for intensifying meetings for the two countries' businesspeople and the private sector to present and benefit from investment opportunities, especially in development, service and tourism projects, the Jordan News Agency, Petra, reported.

 Noting the embassy's role in providing support for joint economic projects in various sectors, Yongru expressed the Chinese side's interest in investing in Jordan's various development sectors and enhancing mutual trade exchange and investment flow.